 The risk of fraud is inherent in everyday life, particularly in business.
 Whilst risk cannot be entirely avoided, it can be mitigated.
+We unpack the strategies and best practices around conducting a fraud risk assessment.

 Fraud poses a significant risk to businesses, with financial losses, reputational damage, and regulatory penalties among the many consequences.